 Other blockchain projects can use the Vechain platform to issue their tokens, similar to ERC20 tokens on Ethereum.
 This platform has helped VeChain go from being just a supply chain to Dapps.

-There are different mechanisms to achieve consensus in a distributed networks.
+There are different mechanisms to achieve consensus in distributed networks.
 One of the most common is Proof of Work (PoW), which is closely related to Bitcoin mining.
 The first node to crack a crypto challenge takes the reward.

 VeChain uses Proof of Authority (PoA) as a consensus protocol.
 It is unnecessary to solve the challenge as only a group of computers called "validators" can approve the block.
 Each validator runs a node that validates new blocks, making transactions much faster than proof-of-work and Proof of Stake (PoS) protocols.